LilJonyX/LilJonyX/README.md

 ### 👋 Hey, hey!

 My name is **Jony**.
-I'm an 💻 IT student, 🎨 graphic designer (I still suck on it), 🤖 AI enthusiast and sort of a 🗾 weeb.
+I'm an 💻 IT student (formerly), 🎨 graphic designer (I still kinda suck on it), 🤖 AI enthusiast and sort of a 🗾 weeb.

 - I'm 20 years old (⑨/⑨)
 - I'm from 🇨🇿 the Czech Republic